PowerDNS/weakforced/README.md

  * Report successful logins via JSON http-api
  * Report unsuccessful logins via JSON http-api
  * Query if a login should be allowed to proceed, should be delayed, or ignored via http-api

-Runtime console for querying the status of logins, IP addresses, subnets.
+ * API for querying the status of logins, IP addresses etc.
+ * Runtime console for server introspection

 wforce is aimed to receive message from services like: